thefisk/blog/content/posts/azure-management-api-2.md

 In [part one](../azure-management-api) of this guide we created our App Registration and saved our Client Id and Client Secret.
 This pairing is what we will use to request an Access Token from Azure.
 This can be confusing at first because you might think the pairing is analogous to a traditional interactive username/password pairing.
 In reality though, it's only used here to obtain a short lived Access Token.
 For that reason, setting up this first request is the first _real_ stage in our API request flow.

-To obtain the Access Token, you'll need to send a POST request to the endpoint https://login.microsoftonline.com/{{tenantId}}/oauth2/token where '{{tenantId}}' is the tenantId variable we set up in our environment previously.
+To obtain the Access Token, you'll need to send a POST request to the endpoint `https://login.microsoftonline.com/{{tenantId}}/oauth2/token` where `{{tenantId}}` is the tenantId variable we set up in our environment previously.

 This endpoint will expect x-www-form-urlencoded data with four key:value pairs.
 Two of these are our Client ID and Secret, the others are the 'grant_type' and 'resource' types.
 For our purposes, these are 'client_credentials' and 'https://management.azure.com/' respectively.